Ever wondered how your favorite blog or website makes money?

 If you’re stuck waiting for a while, you can slap some ads on the site or find another monetization method from this list that works well for the short term.

 Even if you do decide that the rank and sell model isn’t for you, you won’t lose money.
-Worst case scenario, you’re stuck with a couple of websites that spin-off some cash each month and cover your hosting and SEO software fees.
+Worst case scenario, you’re stuck with a couple of websites that spin-off some cash each month and cover your managed WordPress hosting and SEO software fees.

 When Should I Start Monetizing My Blog?